Introduction

 2. Financial Transactions

-Banks use document verification to verify your identity when opening accounts, applying for loans, or making large transactions.
+Banks verify documents to validate your identity when opening accounts, applying for loans, or making large transactions.

 3. Online Registrations

-Online platforms require document verification to prevent fraudulent accounts, ensuring a safe environment for users.
+Online platforms require validated documents to prevent fraudulent accounts, ensuring a safe environment for users.

-Now that we’ve established the importance of document verification, let’s delve into its inner workings.
+Now that we’ve established its importance, let’s delve into its inner workings.

 The Basic Process